 Carving Toothpicks Like A Ninja

-Had zero expectations of how the activity would turn out since the itinerary merely stated ‘toothpick making’.
+We had zero expectations of how the activity would turn out since the itinerary merely stated ‘toothpick making’.
 I thought it would be us looking on as experts worked on their craft.
-Little did we know that we were to make our own toothpicks the traditional way.
+Little did we know that we were to make our own toothpicks the traditional way!
 I learnt more than just carving toothpicks that afternoon, I learnt how to control my mind to keep my body cool, I learnt perseverance and determination, and I witnessed how passionate the Japanese are in keeping their heritage alive.
 I also understood why toothpick making was one of the essential trainings for ninjas and samurais.

 Bamboo Groove Noodles

 Childhood memories of watching Japan travel documentaries on TV flashed across my mind when I saw the half-pipes of bamboo carrying clear, ice-cold water.
 As the adorable old ladies prepared to send bundles of somen and organically grown tomatoes down the bamboo pipes, we waited in anticipation, chopsticks in hand, ready to catch them as they flowed by.

 Nagashi Somen, or flowing noodles, are eaten in the summer.
 It’s a fun way to have noodles and a perfect distraction from the sweltering heat.
 It also brings people together!
 These ladies use this bamboo groove as the base for their activities, and also use the bamboo to make bamboo charcoal, bamboo vinegar, and bamboo charcoal soap.

 What better way to beat the heat than a cup of home-made gelato made with milk from cows reared at the café’s own farm?
 At Augusta Milk Farm are 50 dairy cows that provide fresh milk every day to make creamy soft serve ice cream and gelato.